Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Northbrook Middle School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Northbrook Middle School will increase student performance on STAAR Redesign Grades 6-8 exams in reading and math by at least 5 percentage points in approaches, 5 percentage points in meets, and 5 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Northbrook Middle School will increase student performance on STAAR Grades 6-8 exams in reading by at least 13 percentage points in approaches, 6 percentage points in meets, and 5 percentage points in masters.
+By June 20226 Northbrook Middle School will increase student performance on STAAR Grade 6-8 exams in math by at least 5 percentage points in approaches, 5 percentage points in meets, and 9 percentage points in masters.

 2023-24: Reading: 63% (approaches), 40% (meets), 16% (masters); Math: 71% (approaches), 38% (meets), 10% (masters)